vizicist/palette/doc/overview.md

 ### Bidule

    Bidule is the VST host that listens for MIDI ouput from the engine.
 Typically each MIDI input port in Bidule is distributed to 16 instances of a particular synth.

+### LoopBe30

+Loopbe30 is a utility on Windows that is used to create virtual MIDI ports.